-If you haven’t already, I recommend you check out these tips for What You Need to Know Before Starting an Online Store.
+If you haven’t already, I recommend that you check out these tips for What You Need to Know Before Starting an Online Store.
 It will help you make some marketing plans for your business, pose six important questions that you need to ask and answer before you set up an online store, and let you know what you need to have completed, and handy, in order to make your online store creation go as smoothly as possible.

-Once you’re ready, come back here and read on to learn about how to become a pro website builder.
+Once you’re ready, come back here and read on to learn about how to build your online store.